-As a result, TRC recommends AM1529 be considered for placement on the HPO Study List under Criterion A as a representative example of a mid-twentieth century farmstead.
+As a result, TRC recommends AM1529 potentially eligible for the NRHP under Criterion C as a representative example of a mid-twentieth century farmstead.

 Assessment of Potential Effects.
 Based on current Project plans, AM1529 is located approximately 0.38 miles due east of the proposed Project center line, which is the nearest component of the Project to the architectural resource.
 From this area, visual lines-of-sight to the Project area will be partially obstructed by clusters of mature trees located in parcels on the west side of Highway 87 (Figures 6.41 and 6.42).
 In addition, the historic setting of the farm has been compromised by the presence of a high voltage transmission line that runs parallel to the Project ROW and is visible from the property (Figures 6.41 and 6.42).
 TRC's assessment of potential effects to AM1529 finds that the proposed undertaking will not destroy, damage, or physically alter any part of the resource, nor will it remove or isolate the property from its original location.
-Furthermore, the proposed Project will not compromise the historic or architectural significance of the resource for which it was recommended to the HPO Study List.
+Furthermore, the proposed Project will not compromise the architectural significance of the resource for which it is recommended potentially eligible for the NRHP.
 As a result, it is the opinion of TRC that the proposed Project would result in no effect to architectural resource AM1529.